-Suppose that in each run $r$ of the experiment we probe the post-measurement density matrix $\rho_{m_r}$ by measuring a Pauli matrix $Z$.
+Suppose that in each run $r$ of the experiment we probe a post-measurement density matrix $\rho_{m_r}$ by measuring a Pauli matrix $Z$.
 This `probe' measurement should be distinguished from the $M$ `preparation' measurements which generate the ensemble of states that we hope to characterize.
 The result of the probe measurement is $z_r = \pm 1$, corresponding to state $\ket{z_r}$, but if we average $z_r$ over runs we find only a property of the `dephased' density matrix $\mathbbm{E}_m[\rho_m]=\sum_m P_m \rho_m$,

 where $\langle Z \rangle_m = \text{Tr}[\rho_m Z]$.
 Here the average over runs, which occurs in classical post-processing, has the effect of converting our measurements into dephasing.
 This is because we chose to average an object that is linear in the post-measurement density matrices.
 Averages which distinguish the effects of measurement from dephasing are nonlinear in the post-measurement density matrices, but such averages cannot be determined without post-selection.
 For example, there is no way to construct an average which converges to $\mathbbm{E}_m[\braket{Z}^2_m]$ if we have only one eigenvalue $z_r$ for each observed outcome $m_r$.